Laaaaannn/Laaaaannn/README.md

 I am a Web Engineer at <a href="https://github.com/ing-bank/">@ing-bank <img src="https://avatars.githubusercontent.com/u/13854005?s=200&v=4" width="20"/></a>

-I started working on open source projects and contribute to different projects in Github.
+I recently started working on open source projects and contribute to different projects in Github.

 ## 🛠 Technologies